***** IMPLEMENTATION REMINDER FROM THE EXECUTIVE AGENT *****

 - Federal Information Processing Standards Publication 200, Minimum Security Requirements for Federal Information and Information Systems

-- Special Publication 800-53, Revision 3, Recommended Security Controls for Federal Information Systems and Organizations
+- Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations

 - Special Publication 800-60, Revision 1, Guide for Mapping Types of Information and Information Systems to Security Categories